felfilali/pootle/docs/developers/releasing.rst

 #. :command:`git commit` and :command:`git push` -- changes are quite quick so
    easy to review.

-#.
-Adjust the #pootle channel notice.
-Use ``/topic [new topic]`` to change the
-   topic.
-It is easier if you copy the previous topic and adjust it.

 Announce to the world
 ---------------------